US FLAGBAR

 Dec.
 4th, 2006 Update from Sandy Eskew, Historian:

-Lisa, the daughter of Harold "Buck" Pilof contacted me after doing a websearch on the name "Pilof" & found her father on the SLC website.
+Lisa, the daughter of Harold "Buck" Pilof contacted me after doing a web search on the name "Pilof" & found her father on the SLC website.
 She recognized her father from the drawing.
 I put her in touch with Abe Noar's son, Richard.
-Buck & Abe were best friends, but Buck was not a veteran of the USS SLC CA25 & sadly passed away several years ago.
+Buck & Abe were best friends.
+Sadly, Buck passed away several years ago.

 Rich Noar had a model made of the USS SLC CA25....
 Check it out!